 Pathology is also the name of one of the specialties of medicine, one that deals with analysis of body fluids and tissues for diagnostic purposes and with teaching and research relating to fundamental aspects of disease (Table 1-1).
 Pathologists usually practice laboratory medicine or study basic aspects of disease within a department of pathology associated with a hospital and/or medical school.
-The field of pathology is TABLE 1-1 Roles of a Pathologist
+The field of pathology is itself subspecialized.
+There are experimental pathologists,